Building a Project¶

 in the root filesystem by default (see Booting).

-Custom binaries can be built via the Xilinx SDK.
-Refer to the “MAC Software Workspace” section above for creating the SDK Workspace and compiling the applications.
-In the SDK workspace the elf
+Custom binaries can be built via Xilinx Vitis.
+Refer to the “MAC Software Workspace” section above for creating the Vitis Workspace and compiling the applications.
+In the Vitis workspace the elf

 binaries are located at components/wlan_mac_workspace/wlan-sdk/projects/<app>/Debug/<app>.elf